 I have heard many differing opinions about when teachers start free reading in their world language class.
-Some wait until upper levels, while others start right away in Spanish 1.
+Some wait until the upper levels, while others start right away in Spanish 1.
 My general rule in the past has been to start free reading second semester of Spanish 1.
-This year we finished reading the all class novel El capibara con botas at the end of first quarter and students had been expressing interest in reading from my class library.
+This year we finished reading the all-class novel El capibara con botas at the end of the first quarter and students had been expressing interest in reading from my class library.
 Since they had built their confidence by already finishing a whole book in Spanish, I figured we would try out free reading.

 As students entered class, the instructions for free reading were projected.

 - Pick a book from the wire rack or news stories (& remember where you got it to put it back)

 - Find a comfortable place to read

 - Spend the entire five minutes with mouths closed and eyes on reading

 - If you do not know a word, you can look it up in the back of the book